 1979 BFA Magna Cum Laude, University of Michigan, Ann Arbor

 1980 BFA Boston Museum School / Tufts University

 1981-1983 MFA program Pratt Institute Brooklyn, New York

 Lamarre and Wolf are transdisciplinary artists from New York City collaborating under the name EIDIA.
 They are also co-executive directors of EIDIA House, www.eidia.com a meeting place and forum for artists, scholars, poets, writers, architects and others interested in 'idée force' the arts as a instrument for positive social change.
 EIDIA House's newest project: THE DECONSUMPTIONISTS, Art As Archive, (2006-present) a 48-foot tractor-trailer containing 171 boxes of art production, spanning three decades as documented by a presentation of digital color photographs, with each photograph titled by the number on the box of its contents.
 Another current project is PLATO'S CAVE, EIDIA curates invited fellow artists who create installations along with an accompanying edition for the underground space; PLATO'S CAVE.
 EIDIA boldly states that it does not function as an art gallery, but collaborates with the artist to create provocation in art forms, keeping within an ongoing discipline of aesthetic research.
 EIDIA has been exhibited nationally and internationally, and are in numerous collections.
+Along with being Sundance Film Fellows, EIDIA's films have been screened in numerous film festivals.
 Over 200 academic institutions have acquired 'the nea tapes' documentary.

 GRANTS and AWARDS

 2011 Sydney College of Art, University of Sydney, Australia – Research Fellowship Residency, Research Affiliation and Exhibition

 2006 Santa Fe Art Institute, Residency and Scholarship